WetDesertRock/vivid/README.md

 All functions can take an `alpha` after the three components of a color.
 This variable is not modified, but passed through for convenience.

+Included in this repository is a simple example using Quickie that demonstrates the uses of this library.
+It can also serve as a tool if you need a good color picking utility for when you use lua.

 All conversion formulas are taken from [EasyRGB] with the exception of [HuSL]

 ##Available Colorspaces